 In many scenarios, such as trajectories clustering and classification, we need to divide a trajectory into segments for a further process.
-The segmentation does not only reduce the computational complexity but also enable us to mine richer knowledge, such as sub-trajectory patterns, beyond what we can learn from an entire trajectory.
+The segmentation not only reduces the computational complexity but also enables us to mine richer knowledge, such as subtrajectory patterns, beyond what we can learn from an entire trajectory.
 In general, there are three types of segmentation methods.

 The first category is based on time interval.
-For example, as illustrated in Figure 6 A), if the time interval between two consecutive sampling points is larger than a given threshold, a trajectory is divided into two parts at the two points, i.e. $p_1 \rightarrow p_2$ and $p_3 \rightarrow \cdots \rightarrow p_9$.
-Sometimes, we can divid a trajectory into segments of the same time length.
+For example, as illustrated in Figure 6(a), if the time interval between two consecutive sampling points is larger than a given threshold, a trajectory is divided into two parts at the two points, that is, $p_1 \to p_2$ and $p_3 \to \cdots \to p_9$.
+Sometimes, we can divide a trajectory into segments of the same time length.

-Figure 6.
-Methods of trajectory segmentation
+Fig. 6.
+Methods of trajectory segmentation.

 The third category of methods is based on the semantic meanings of points in a trajectory.
-As illustrated in Figure 6 D), a trajectory can be divided into segments, i.e. $p_1 \rightarrow p_2 \rightarrow p_3$ and $p_8 \rightarrow p_9$, based on the stay points it contains.
+As illustrated in Figure 6(d), a trajectory can be divided into segments, that is, $p_1 \rightarrow p_2 \rightarrow p_3$ and $p_8 \rightarrow p_9$, based on the stay points it contains.
 Whether we should keep the stay points in the divided results depends on applications.
-For example, in a task of travel speed estimation, we should remove the stay points (from a taxi's trajectory) where a taxi was parked to wait for passengers [125].
-On the contrary, to estimate the similarity between two users [52], we can only focus on the sequences of stay points, while skipping other raw trajectory points between two consecutive stay points.
+For example, in a task of travel speed estimation, we should remove the stay points (from a taxi's trajectory) where a taxi was parked to wait for passengers [Yuan et al. 2013b].
+On the contrary, to estimate the similarity between two users [Lee et al. 2008], we can only focus on the sequences of stay points, while skipping other raw trajectory points between two consecutive stay points.

 Another semantic meaning-based trajectory segmentation is to divide a trajectory into segments of different transportation modes, such as driving, taking a bus, and walking.
-For example, Zheng et al. [144][146][149] proposed a walk-based segmentation method.
+For example, Zheng et al. [2008a, 2008b, 2010c] proposed a walk-based segmentation method.
 The key insight is that people have to walk through the transition between two different transportation modes.
-Consequently, we can first distinguish Walk Points from non-Walk Points in a trajectory, based on a point's speed (p, v) and acceleration (p. a).
-The trajectory can then be divided into alternate Walk Segments and non-Walk Segments, as illustrated in Figure 7 A).
-In reality, however, as shown in Figure 7 B), a few points from non-Walk Segments may be detected as possible Walk Points, e.g., when a bus moves slowly in traffic congestion.
-On the other hand, due to the locative error, a few points from Walk Segments might exceed the upper bound of travel speed (v_t) , therefore being recognized as non-Walk Points.
+Consequently, we can first distinguish walk points from non-walk points in a trajectory, based on a point's speed $(p \cdot v)$ and acceleration $(p \cdot a)$.
+The trajectory can then be divided into alternate Walk Segments and non-Walk Segments, as illustrated in Figure 7(a).
+In reality, however, as shown in Figure 7(b), a few points from non-Walk Segments may be detected as possible walk points, for example, when a bus moves slowly in traffic congestion.
+On the other hand, due to the locative error, a few points from walk segments might exceed the upper bound of travel speed (v_t) , therefore being recognized as non-walk points.
 To address this issue, a segment is merged into its backward segment, if the distance or time span of the segment is less than a threshold.
-After that, a segment is regarded as a Certain Segment if its length exceeds a threshold, as presented in Figure 7 C).
+After that, a segment is regarded as a Certain Segment if its length exceeds a threshold, as presented in Figure 7(c).
 Otherwise, it is deemed as an Uncertain Segment.
-As common users do not frequently change their transportation modes within a short distance, Uncertain Segments are merged into one non-Walk Segment if the number of consecutive Uncertain Segments exceeds a certain threshold (3 in this example).
+As common users do not frequently change their transportation modes within a short distance, uncertain segments are merged into one non-walk segment if the number of consecutive uncertain segments exceeds a certain threshold (three in this example).
 Later, features are extracted from each segment to determine its exact mode.

-Figure 7.
-Change point-based segmentation method
+Fig. 7.
+Change point-based segmentation method.

-3.5 Map Matching
+3.5.
+Map Matching